17, 4, 2024

 Clarivein: innovative vascular care explored-benefits, procedure & more

-If you’re suffering from backwards flow, or “reflux,” in your saphenous vein(s), the ClariVein® procedure could be the minimally invasive solution you’ve been looking for.
+If you’re suffering from backward flow, or “reflux,” in your saphenous vein(s), the ClariVein® procedure could be the minimally invasive solution you’ve been looking for.
 In this blog post, we’ll explore how this innovative treatment works and what you can expect on the day of the procedure.
 Discover how ClariVein® can help you regain your leg health and quality of life.

 How Does the Treatment Work?